zhongpengzhou/Research-Papers/README.md

 |-------|------|--------------------|
 <!-- | Applications of Inter-universal Teichmüller Theory to Diophantine Geometry and Equations over the Rational Numbers | March 20, 2025 | Workshop - Inter-universal Teichmüller Theory Summit 2025, Kyoto, Japan | -->

-## Citation

-If you use any of these papers, please cite them using their DOI (if available).

 ## License

 This repository is licensed under the [CC BY 4.0 International License](https://creativecommons.org/licenses/by/4.0/).